 If you live here in Stuttgart like me you’ll recognize that we, the customer, is not KING or always right, like it is in America.
 The businesses here don’t really seem to care if you give them a bad Facebook, Google or TripAdvisor rating or be in a hurry to get your tires changed or anything in between.
 They’ll get to it when they get to it.
 Some businesses are exceptional and definitely go the extra mile but I’ve discovered most are not motivated by getting another €uro but by scheduling their day as to not stress out.
 Hmmmm~

 3. Who me?
 Can I help you?
 Why are you staring at me?

 You will be stared at – you just will.
 Not sure how else to put that.
 But… there is this staring thing, for some reason, I know we don’t look the same or sound the same, even with Level B2 German.
 Think about when we have other nationalities visiting us in America.
 I can tell you, when I was giving tours in Alabama I was intrigued by having foreign visitors.
-It is common place here to get stared at – it just happens, sometimes I have fun with it!.
+It is commonplace here to be starred at – it just happens, sometimes I have fun with it!.
 I just look back and say “Kann Ich helfen.”
 (Can I help you?)
 It usually stops, usually.